 - Matthew Searle

 - St James’ Church

-While the highlight of the project will be the play itself, other activities and events are being planned, too, e.g. drama workshops, school visits, an exhibition, sand modelling sessions and documentary film, etc..
-They will run in parallel with the play and greatly enhance the benefits arising from the project as a whole.
+While the highlight of the project was the play itself, other activities and events took place, too, e.g. drama workshops, school visits, an exhibition, sand modelling sessions and documentary film, etc..
+They ran in parallel with the play and greatly enhanced the benefits arising from the project as a whole.
 We are indebted to Heritage Lottery Fund for supporting these wrap-around activities.